-Best Practices for setting up Persistent Mobile Foundation Analytics production Cluster
+Best Practices for setting up the Persistent Mobile Foundation Analytics production Cluster

 This topic describes the list of best practices that include the DOs and the DON’Ts to be followed while setting up an Analytics Server in production.